 In this blog, we will talk about some dirt street stock setup tips that you can use to make sure your racing experience is as good as possible.
 Before that, you have to understand how to prepare dirt track tires and dirt racing flag as well as talking about the necessity of balancing your car and defining the term ‘wedge’.
+So, what is wedge in dirt racing?
+Wedge is the offset balance within your tires of your car.

 Having A Balanced Stock Car